 Make an appointment with an international student advisor to discuss funding requirements and other issues related to bringing dependents to the US.

-Complete the Dependent Certificate of Eligibility Request Form and attach a copy of the ID page from each dependent’s passport.
+Complete the Dependent Document Request E-Form and attach a copy of the ID page from each dependent’s passport.

-Provide documentation of financial support.
-See Financial Documentation Guidelines for more details.
-Please provide financial documentation to cover both the costs of the dependents and your own program expenses.
+Provide documentation of financial support to cover the costs of the dependents and your own program expenses.